LordDarkHelmet/DynamicScripts-1/README.md

-# DynamicScripts
+# IonScripts
-<b>Scripts for the Dynamic (DYN) Cryptocurrency</b>
+<b>Scripts for the Ion (ION) Cryptocurrency</b>

-You can now setup a dynamic miner with one line!
+You can now setup a ion miner with one line!
 Example: (<i>be sure to replace the address with your scrape address</i>)

-<code>wget -N https://github.com/LordDarkHelmet/DynamicScripts/releases/download/v1.0.0/dynSimpleSetup.sh && sudo sh dynSimpleSetup.sh -s DJnERexmBy1oURgpp2JpzVzHcE17LTFavD</code>
+<code>wget -N https://github.com/LordDarkHelmet/IonScripts/releases/download/v1.0.0/ionSimpleSetup.sh && sudo sh ionSimpleSetup.sh -s DJnERexmBy1oURgpp2JpzVzHcE17LTFavD</code>

 The above line will download the latest startup script which can:
  * Create miners
- * Create remote dynodes
+ * Create remote ionodes
  * Auto Scrapes
  * Auto Updates
  * Watchdog to keep the mining going just in case of a crash